-3 Costa Rica Tech Companies to Watch in 2021
+3 Costa Rica Tech Companies to Watch

-Costa Rica is the most prosperous of the five nations that make up the Central American Common Market (CACM) — which also includes El Salvador, Guatemala, Honduras, and Nicaragua — and the country displays greater economic freedom than its regional partners, as well as a low inflation rate of 2.3 percent, according to the Index of Economic Freedom 2020.
+Costa Rica is the most prosperous of the five nations that make up the Central American Common Market (CACM) — which also includes El Salvador, Guatemala, Honduras, and Nicaragua — and the country displays greater economic freedom than its regional partners, as well as a low inflation rate of 2.3 percent, according to the Index of Economic Freedom.

 The Central American nation has registered GDP growth every year over the past 38 years, other than during the 2009 global financial crisis, and in 2019 gross domestic product (GDP) stood at $61.77 billion (all figures in USD).
 The country has also seen consistent growth in gross national income — a strong indicator of prosperity among the population — which more than tripled between 2000 and 2019 to reach $11,700 (all figures in USD).